jingtaozhang18/k8s-playground/README.md

 # k8s-playground
-For building a multi-nodes k8s environment with infra services.
+For building a multi-nodes k8s cluster environment with infra services.

 Table Contents